hatem93/temper-challenge/readme.md

 # Notes
 - I have implemented the backend in vanilla PHP as to get more bonus points.
 - I have implemented the frontend in VueJS "note that this is my first ever experience in VueJS so i might have not followed all the best practices".
+- The screenshot of the output is provided at the base folder named temper-weekly-retention-cohort.png

 # Todos